juggenova/webapp-compare/springboot-ai/HOWTORUN.md

 1. Basic poll viewing for the first week of November 2024
 2. Poll attributes (title, description, date range, voting deadline)
+3. Preference storage with server-side persistence using MariaDB

 Future versions will implement the remaining requirements:

-3. Preference storage
-4. Server-side storage of user preferences
 5. Automatic selection of the most voted day after deadline
 6. Post-deadline view showing the selected day
 7. Login functionality